 NAR supports tax policies that provide the deferral and/or the exclusion of capital gains taxes on investments that are sold if the proceeds are reinvested into low-income or economically disadvantaged communities or neighborhoods that have been officially designated as eligible to receive such tax-incentivized funds.

 The Treasury released the first set of proposed rules for QOZs in October 2018, which outlined several administrative aspects of the program.
 An IRS public hearing was held in February 2019 focusing on feedback from stakeholders and industry groups on those first proposed rules.
 A second round of proposed rules were released on April 17, 2019, which provide more in-depth details on the program and clarity on its administration.
-The IRS will once again hold a public hearing on this second set of proposed rules in July 2019.
 The Treasury Department has stipulated that the proposed rules are to be treated as effective to allow participation in the program to go forward until final regulations are out.
 In addition, agency "requests for information" were put out in April by the Department of Housing and Urban Development as well as the Treasury Department and the IRS, seeking feedback from stakeholders on data reporting requirements for the program.

 On December 12, 2018, the White House issued an Executive Order establishing the White House Opportunity and Revitalization Council, chaired by Housing and Urban Development (HUD) Secretary Ben Carson and comprised of 13 Federal agencies.
 The Council will focus on ways to revitalize low-income communities, through streamlining coordinating existing Federal programs to economically distressed areas, including Opportunity Zones.
 In May 2019 HUD released a notice that it will be offering new incentives for multifamily property owners to invest in Opportunity Zones.